Cobi Cockburn

 Cobi Cockburn is an Australian glass artist.
-Her works are held in the Art Gallery of Western Australia, Palm Springs Art Museum and the Corning Museum of Glass, New York.

-Biography
+Early life and education

-Cockburn is from New South Wales and completed a Bachelor of Visual Arts (2000) and a Master of Fine Arts (2016) at Sydney College of the Arts.
+Cobi Cockburn is from New South Wales.

+She completed a Bachelor of Visual Arts (2000) and a Master of Fine Arts (2016) at Sydney College of the Arts.
 She is also a graduate of the Glass Workshop with a Bachelor of Visual Arts (Hons) (2006) from the Australian National University in Canberra.

-Awards

-Cockburn received the Tom Malone Prize from the Art Gallery of Western Australia in 2015 and 2009 and the Ranamok Glass Prize in 2006.
-In 2007 she won the Lino Tagliapietra Prize at Talente 2007 in Germany and Emerge in the USA.
-She was joint artist-in-residence with Charles Butcher at Tylee Cottage in Whanganui, New Zealand in 2011–12.
+Career

+Cockburn creates glass artworks.
+She works in response to her environment and the landscape, notably around Canberra and the Shoalhaven area.